Pillar Guide

 Probate-related sales include many of the same costs as any home sale, plus possible legal and court fees.
 Understanding these expenses early helps manage expectations and protect estate value.

-Our guide on costs to sell a home through probate explains typical fees and how commission decisions affect net proceeds.
+Our guide on costs of selling a home through probate explains typical fees and how commission decisions affect net proceeds.
+If you want to estimate the effect of commission more directly, use our commission calculator .

 Common cost categories include: